bgamari/ghc-dump/notes.md

 These terms should not mark the argument of the function call as different!

+## possible solution

+- Traverse both terms simultaneously, pair up corresponding binders, translate one of them into the "binder universe" of the other
+- diff stuff!
+- profit

 # diffing let expressions

 using the GCP function from AEATSD isnt great for diffing lets: